Billy Graham once said that “a good father is one of the must unsung, unpraised, unnoticed, and yet one of the most valuable assets in our society.”

 - In a day when many young people are leaving the church, our son committed to finding a church in the midst of the demands of graduate school.

 - In a day when the world says you can be anything you want to be, one daughter seeks God’s will for her education and vocation.
 God’s plan included living for 2 ½ years as a missionary in Australia building the kingdom of God.

-- In a day when sexuality has become moral confusion, one daughter seeks God’s righteousness in her dating relationships.
+- In a day when sexuality has become moral confusion, our daughters seek God’s righteousness in dating relationships.

 These are places in our children’s lives where God has made straight paths and the baton of faith made a handoff from our prayers to their personal decisions.

 This is the goal and the power of a father’s legacy—both the efforts we make to trust God and what our eternal Father does through our faith.